Overview Next training

 A full training day will be provided.
 First version of the program:

 The intention is that in the morning each actor explains part of the data flow from their role and clarifies their role.
 In the afternoon, we will discuss on the one hand the protective measures that are taken (legally) as well as other data protection reflections on the data flow of DNA testing in criminal matters.
 There is also an opportunity from the students to ask questions (via Q&A), as well as networking opportunities.
 In this way, the students are challenged to think along and exchange ideas with the lecturers and/or fellow students.
-Perhaps all this is coordinated with a master of ceremony/moderator.
+This is coordinated by master of ceremony Peter Berghmans.

 Final product

-The student receives a certificate, and if a member of the police or judiciary (IGO, police and legal profession (OVB and ‘avocats’)) can also obtain ‘credits’ (to be further developed)
+The student receives a certificate, and if a member of the police or judiciary ( police and legal profession (OVB and ‘avocats’)) can also obtain ‘credits’ .
+In order to get Credits for your training please state your profession at “Vakorganisatie”

 How to Prepare Yourself